whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 ## Realtek PCIe Card Reader
 Currently the driver kills connection on sleep to workaround kernel panics.
 To continue using the card on wake, a pin needs to be inserted to access the slot and physically reconnect the card or the laptop needs to be rebooted.

-## Thunderbolt 3
-There is an immense amount of rich information if you search for native Thunderbolt experiences and solutions on macOS.
-It is known that correct ACPI and Thunderbolt firmware are needed for fully working Thunderbolt in macOS, both the functionality and power management.

-Incorrect Thunderbolt setup may leave the system in an unstable state, resulting in sleep failures.

-Currently in progress.

 ## Acknowledgment
 Apple for macOS